 Not only is everyone learning game design, but everyone is doing it.
-Today’s school children are using construction games like Minecraft or SimCity to learn history and environmental awareness.
+Today’s schoolchildren are using construction games like Minecraft or SimCity to learn history and environmental awareness.
 Their love of games is leading them to learn critical skills like systems thinking and procedurality.
 They are modding and making and playing and learning and the boundaries between these things are no longer clear or important.
-What will the world look like in another ten years, when the children who grew up learning from and thinking in game systems become adults?
+What will the world look like in another fifteen years, when the children who grew up learning from and thinking in game systems become adults?
 What games will they want to play then?
 What systems will they engage with to learn more about the world?
 I can hardly wait to see.

-The students who studied game design with me while I wrote the first two editions of this book have completely stunned me with their talent and vision.
+The students who studied game design with me while I wrote the first three editions of this book have completely stunned me with their talent and vision.
 They have set new levels of aesthetic expectations for the field as a whole and are deeply embedded in the changes that will define the next generation of play.
-The games that I see coming out of the industry today, especially in the world of experimental and independent designs, make me believe that this is only the beginning of the evolution of play that we will see, culturally, creatively and commercially.
+The games that I see coming out of the industry today, especially in the world of experimental and independent designs, make me believe that this is only the beginning of the evolution of play that we will see, culturally, creatively, and commercially.

 I am so thrilled to be part of this change, and to know that this book has inspired so many to follow the path of innovative game design.
-I can only hope that the students and designers who read this new edition will do so with the same passion and commitment as those who have done in the past ten years.
+I can only hope that the students and designers who read this new edition will do so with the same passion and commitment as those who have done in the past fifteen years.